ncarlier/feedpushr/README.md

 ## Authentication

-You can restrict access to Feedpushr using HTTP basic authentication.
+You can restrict access to Feedpushr using HTTP basic authentication or OpenID Connect.

+### Basic authentication

 To activate basic authentication, you have to create a `htpasswd` file: